-If you love a flower garden you will be one step ahead of everyone else because Hummingbirds love flowers too!
+Providing Hummingbird Plants: If you love a flower garden you will be one step ahead of everyone else because Hummingbirds love flowers too!

 The bright colours of the blossoms are like a neon sign advertising a delicious meal.

-Flower gardens hold two of the most important foods for a Hummingbirds diet:
+Flower gardens hold two of the most important foods for a Hummingbird's diet:

 1. Bugs &

 Hummingbirds love flowers not just for the nectar that the blooms provide either.
 Plants and flowers attract insects, sometimes tiny ones, which are needed by Hummers to survive.

 Hummingbirds eat the bugs attracted to the plants too and this will in turn provide longer viewing for you.

 Flowers also provide an ideal location for spiders to spin their webs.
 This is a double bonus for attracting Hummingbirds.
 They will eat the spiders and then use the spider’s web to build their nests.

-Providing a continuous blooming flower garden during the “hummingbird season” will act as a magnet for attracting the Hummers.
+Providing a continuous blooming flower garden during “hummingbird season” will act as a magnet for attracting the Hummers.

 Hummingbird plants produce a good supply of nectar which Hummers love.
 They are also adorned with bright colours and are very often in a tube shape suitable for long bills to penetrate to the part of the blossom that holds the flower nectar.

 Most birds have very little smell and rely to a large extent on what they see and hear.
-Hummingbirds are no exception so fragrant flowers are not criteria when choosing which blossoming plants to use.
+Hummingbirds are no exception so fragrant flowers are not criteria when choosing which Hummingbird plants to use.

 It is also significant to know that native (indigenous) plants that are properly selected for a given area produce more nectar than cultivated hybrids.